CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

    11. On GitHub, create a new release with the tag ``vX.Y.Z`` and add a description of the changes.
    12. Re-build the documentation on ReadTheDocs: https://readthedocs.org/projects/dartassembler/builds/

+## Known issues
+- If the DART assembler is executed twice in the same directory at the same time, the concat.xyz files might get more molecules because they are appended from both processes.

 ## Changelog
 12.06.2025
 - Removed the total charge and metal oxidation state from assembler.yml input and replaced this with a single property `total_ligand_charges`